Apple supplier's light forecast exacerbates iPhone jitters

 Shares of Cupertino, California-based Apple fell 1.4 percent on Thursday and were down 6 percent over the past five sessions, reflecting growing worries that iPhone shipments next year could fall for the first time since the device's launch in 2007 as fewer people replace their smartphones.

-The newest concerns arose after Jabil Circuit (JBL.N), which manufactures casings for iPhones, late on Wednesday offered a below-consensus revenue forecast for its current quarter, which analysts blamed on Apple.
+The newest concerns arose after Jabil Circuit, which manufactures casings for iPhones, late on Wednesday offered a below-consensus revenue forecast for its current quarter, which analysts blamed on Apple.

 Jabil, which derives about a quarter of its revenue from Apple, posted solid fiscal first-quarter earnings.